1razvan/project-source-code/README.md

 ## Running the project
 ### Server
-The server can be run using
+The server can be run using the python3 command:
 ```
 python3 server.py
 ```

 ### Clients
-The clients must be run using the Bash script.
+Each client must be run using the Bash script found in each of their respecive FL folders.
 ```
 ./client.sh
  ```